 Pretzels, in extreme moderation, are not bad for kitties, but that does not mean they are good for them, either.
 Some contain artificial ingredients like the sweetener xylitol, which is incredibly toxic for felines.
 Others may contain ingredients like onion, garlic, and other poisonous compounds to kitties.
 Plain, salted ones are safe under close supervision, but certain kinds can pose a choking risk.

 Felines who have overeaten salt or may be experiencing toxicity or poison will start to behave differently.
 They may experience digestive upset, restlessness, weakness, nausea, diarrhea, vomiting, seizures, distended stomach, lethargy, extreme thirst, lack of appetite, and disorientation.
-If your kitty has gotten into human snack foods and is behaving out of character shortly afterward, it is a good idea to keep a close eye on them.
+If your kitty has gotten into human snack foods and is behaving out of character shortly afterward, keeping a close eye on them is wise.
 Look for any signs that they have consumed something they should not have.
 If symptoms persist or seem to worsen, it is best to contact your vet for advice.
 They can talk you through the situation and help determine if your pet needs emergency treatment or can wait to come in for an exam.

 Human foods and felines are always tricky because every cat has different sensitivities and reactions to things.
 Just because one cat did okay with a specific human snack does not mean every cat will be alright.

 Do Cats Like Pretzels?

 There is no straightforward answer to this one because, unfortunately, we cannot see things from the viewpoint of cats.
 Kitties may like them because of the texture, the salt, the different flavor from their regular food, or simply because this crunchy snack is something they see their humans interested in.